 Important Reminder: This information is only intended to provide guidance, not a definitive medical advice.
 Please consult dermatologist NYC about your specific condition.
 Only a trained, experienced board certified dermatology doctor or pediatric dermatologist can determine an accurate diagnosis and proper treatment.

 Do you have any questions about Bruises?
-Would like to schedule an appointment with an internationally recognized, best laser dermatologist in NYC, Dr. Susan Bard of Manhattan Dermatology Specialists, please contact our Midtown NYC office for consultation with cosmetic and laser dermatologist.
+Would you like to schedule an appointment with an award winning, internationally recognized, best laser dermatologist in NYC, Dr. Susan Bard of Manhattan Dermatology Specialists, please contact our Midtown or Upper East Side NYC clinic for consultation with cosmetic and laser dermatologist.